thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item" data-tag="h4" data-item-id="tbmq-pc-vs-sh" data-title="What are the benefits of Private Cloud versus self-hosting?">
                         <div class="container">
-                            <p>Unlimited number of devices and assets means there are no software limits on creating devices and assets on the edge side.
-However, in real-world deployments, several factors must be considered to host a large number of devices:</p>
                             <ul>
                                 <li>Zero DevOps overhead – no servers to set up, patch or monitor.</li>
                                 <li>Guaranteed availability – written SLA of 99.9 – 99.99 %, with service-credit remedies.</li>